snowkidind/sovcube.run/scripts/readme.md

 # 6_gasUsage.js

 Gas metrics were recorded for various deposits of size.
-Here are the current results for gas usage and duration requirements
+Here are the current results for gas usage and duration requirements.
+This includes all consumer side transactions, based on a monthly withdrawal schedule.
+Gas costs can be further reduced by withdrawaling on intervals of up to ten weeks.

 | **Deposit Amount (BSOV)** | **Vesting (Years)** | **Duration** | **Completion Date** | **BSOV Earned** | **Current Gas (ETH)** | **Gas at 60 Gwei (ETH)** | **USD Current**    | **USD at 60 Gwei** |